Making a difference, one neighborhood at a time

-- Science and math education – Inspiring and educating students and teachers while empowering the next generation of scientists and engineers
+- Science & math education – Inspiring and Educating students and teachers while empowering the next generation of scientists and engineers

-- Family safety and security – Protecting our children
+- Family safety & security – Protecting our children

-- Housing and shelter – Rebuilding and improving homes, schools and communities
+- Housing & shelter – Rebuilding and improving homes, schools and communities

 - Humanitarian Relief – Helping our communities and our employees recover from natural disasters